c0mm4nd/node-stratum/README.md

     "nValue": 1024, //optional - defaults to 1024
     "rValue": 1, //optional - defaults to 1
-    "txMessages": false, //optional - defaults to false,
+    "txMessages": false, //optional - defaults to false, };

-    /* Magic value only required for setting up p2p block notifications.
-It is found in the daemon source code as the pchMessageStart variable.
-       For example, litecoin mainnet magic: http://git.io/Bi8YFw
-       And for litecoin testnet magic: http://git.io/NXBYJA */ "peerMagic": "fbc0b6db", //optional
-     "peerMagicTestnet": "fcc1b7dc", //optional
-};
 ```